 Step 1.
-Sign in to https://portal.azure.com/ and click on Azure Active Directory:
+Sign in to https://portal.azure.com/, look up and click on Azure Active Directory under More services:

-Step 4.
-Give your app a name - like "Workplace Search" - and make it multitenant.
+Give your app a name - like "Workplace Search", make it multitenant and click Register.

 Setting the app to single tenant will result in a degraded experience, and the connector will not sync content.